 The Medical College Admission Test, or MCAT for short, is a standardized test that applicants to medical schools in the United States and some other nations must pass to be considered for admission.
 It evaluates a student’s expertise in various subjects related to medical education.
 There are four primary sections of the MCAT’s content:

-Chemical and Physical Foundations of Biological Systems: In this section, general chemistry, organic chemistry, biochemistry, and physics knowledge and comprehension are tested.
+Chemical and Physical Foundations of Biological Systems: This section tests knowledge and comprehension of general chemistry, organic chemistry, biochemistry, and physics.

 Atomic and molecular structure, chemical processes, thermodynamics, fluids, forces, and electricity are some subjects it covers.